 Use the same tips for preventing canine teething to safeguard rabbits and provide safe chewable alternatives and toys to keep the bunny happy and distracted.
 Rabbit experts recommend cut, dried branches from apple, willow or aspen, or pine firewood; cotton towels; baskets or cardboard boxes filled with hay; and compressed alfalfa cubes.
 Juvenile delinquent bunnies under a year of age are more mischievous, and require more safe confinement and bunny proofing than older rabbits.

 PROPER EASTER BUNNY CARE

-Therefore, you’ll need to regularly groom your rabbit, provide at least 30 hours exercise a week to keep bunny moving on both the outside and inside, and provide fresh vegetables to help keep her regular.
+Therefore, you’ll need to groom your rabbit on a regular schedule, provide at least 30 hours exercise a week to keep bunny moving on both the outside and inside, and provide fresh vegetables to help keep her regular.
 Special bunny hairball laxatives can help during molting season.

 WHY NOT ADOPT A RESCUE EASTER BUNNY?

 The days and weeks following Easter finds many adoptable bunnies in shelters.
 If you really want a furry friend, you could also save a life by rescuing one of these sweet babies.

 This year prepare ahead of time for your new Easter bunny surprise.
 You know your situation best.
 Bunnies can be rewarding pets but they require time, training, and appropriate care.
 In the months following Easter, local humane societies and rabbit rescues get flooded with rabbits, former Easter gifts whose owners no longer want them.
 The unlucky ones get dumped outside, where they usually become victims of predators, cars, illness, and injury.